 Pfizer and BioNTech

 The pair could have 100mln dose ready by the end of the year, with the ability to supply 1.3bn doses by the end of next year.
+Trials are expected to finish in May 2021 but it could be available for emergency use this year.

-The mRNA-based vaccine, that is now in phase II/III, showed a “promising” safety and immunogenicity profile in the first round of trials and it was reported to provoke mild-to-moderate side effects such as fatigue, headache, chills and muscle pain.
+The mRNA-based vaccine, that is now in phase II/III, showed “promising” safety and immunogenicity profile in the first round of trials and it was reported to provoke mild-to-moderate side effects such as fatigue, headache, chills and muscle pain.

 In July, the US government agreed to pay Pfizer and BioNTech US$1.95bn to secure access to 100mln doses of their coronavirus vaccine.